igabriel85/DICE-Monitoring/src/README.md

+# pyDMON - DICE Monitoring Platform

-# pyDMON is a web service that is used for the DICE Monitoring Platform.
+It is designed as a web service that serves as the main interface (REST API) and controlling agent for the other monitoring components.
+These components include:
+* ElasticsSearch
+* Logstash Server
+* kibana
+* collectd
+* logstash-forwarder
+*etc

 It is designed for:
 * **first design choice** - something

+**TODO**

 ##Change Log
 * TODO

-##Structure
+##REST API Structure

 something